 Specific Guidance

 Typically, facility licensees develop multiple similar versions of the biennial written examination, with different versions administered on subsequent weeks for different groups or operating crews of licensed operators.
-To complete this inspection activity, a minimum of one complete version of the requalification biennial written examination required by 10 CFR 55.59(a)(2) shall be reviewed using the checklists and guidance provided in Appendix B. If greater than 20 percent of the written examination questions reviewed are determined to be flawed, then a second complete version of the written examination from the same training cycle shall be reviewed.
+To complete this inspection activity, a minimum of one complete (operator and senior operator) version of the requalification biennial written examination required by 10 CFR 55.59(a)(2) shall be reviewed using the checklists and guidance provided in Appendix B. If greater than 20 percent of the written examination questions reviewed are determined to be flawed, then a second complete version of the written examination from the same training cycle shall be reviewed.
+If additional written examinations are reviewed for reasons other than the percentage of flawed questions, focus on new or modified questions and review overlap between examinations.

 The biennial requalification written examinations to be reviewed should be from the training cycle that the inspectors are on-site.
 However, an alternate review schedule may be used such that the biennial requalification written examinations to be reviewed would be from an examination which occurred since the last NRC biennial review, such that this IP reviews at least one version of the biennial requalification written examination from each of the licensee’s successive 24-month requalification programs.